shadowed1/Aurora/README.md

 0.01: Release

 ### Acknowledgments
-- Saragon make some great suggestions like using .bashrc
+- Saragon making some great suggestions like using .bashrc and working on making Steam shortcuts a reality.